-At 31 December 2023, the Group held cash of \notin 919 million and has a positive operating working capital position.
-Its total loans and borrowings amount to \notin 2.547 million, \notin 2.218 million relate to committed term facilities and \notin 329 million to uncommitted short-term revolving facilities on demand.
-Of its total borrowings, an amount of \notin 829 million of term loans and \notin 329 million of uncommitted short-term revolving facilities short-term revolving facilities fall due within the next 12 months from the balance sheet date.
+At 31 December 2024, the Group held cash of \in 618 million and has a positive operating working capital position.
+Within 2024 the Group proceeded with refinancing maturing loans as well as extending the maturity of a facility due in 2028 by a further two years.
+As result of the aforementioned actions, the Group's borrowings maturity and borrowing type profile has substantially improved with longer maturities and lower margins.
+Of its total loans and borrowings amounting to \in 2,410 million, \in 2,244 million relate to committed term and revolving facilities and \in 166 million to uncommitted short-term revolving facilities on demand.
+Of its total borrowings, an amount of \in 74 million of term loans and \in 166 million of uncommitted short-term revolving facilities fall due within the next 12 months from the balance sheet date.
 Details of these balances and their maturities are presented in Note 17.

-The Group's financial forecasts were modelled over an 18-month period, ending 30 June 2025 and reflect the outcomes that the Directors consider most likely, based on the information available at the date of signing of these consolidated financial statements.
+The Group's financial forecasts were modelled over an 18-month period, ending 30 June 2026 and reflect the outcomes that the Directors consider most likely, based on the information available at the date of signing of these consolidated financial statements.
 This includes the expectation of demand evolution, benchmark refining margins and associated costs applicable to the Group.
 The Group's financial forecasts have been prepared with consideration to independent third-party data, which inter-alia include forecasted international commodity prices used in the calculation of benchmarks refining margins, demand evolution and operating costs.